-Class A voting shares carry full voting rights and are convertible at any time into Class B non-voting shares.
-Dividends are currently set at \$0.05 per share per annum less than those payable per Class B non-voting share.
+Class A voting shares carry full voting rights (one vote per share) and are convertible at any time at the option of the holder into Class B non-voting shares.
+Dividends are currently set at \$0.01 per share per annum less than those payable per Class B non-voting share.